You are here:

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

-Sweden is one of the original six donors to Gavi and has over the years since inception showed its commitment to Gavi by steadily increasing its political and financial support.
+Sweden is one of the original six donors to Gavi and since inception showed its commitment to Gavi by steadily increasing its political and financial support over the years.
 Sweden is an active member of the Alliance and regularly provides input on key policy issues for Gavi.
 Sweden is represented on the Gavi Board in the Board Constituency also comprising Norway and The Netherlands.

 Sweden contributes to the Vaccine Alliance both through direct funding and IFFIm.
-Since 2001, Sweden has committed USD 377.4 million in direct contributions and USD 36 million to IFFIm.
+Since 2001, Sweden has contributed USD 377.4 million in direct contributions and committed SEK 271.1 million (USD 35.6 million) to IFFIm.

-At the pledging conference in London in 2011, Sweden committed a minimum of SEK 250 million per year over the period 2011-2015, an amount that was rapidly and substantially increased in the subsequent years.
+At the pledging conference in London in 2011, Sweden committed a minimum of SEK 250 million per year over the period 2011-2015, an amount that was rapidly and substantially increased over the period.
 In Berlin 2015, the Minister for International Development Cooperation announced an increase in Sweden’s contribution to the Vaccine Alliance to a minimum of SEK 300 million per year for the period 2016-2020.

 Contributions and pledges in total: